Mini Harbor Freight (type) Trailer Ultimate Build-Up Thread

 3. The new axle is already set-up for mounting to a 38.5 spring center set-up.
 If I had gone with a round axle, I would have needed to get the spring mounts welded on (I don't have a welder, so that's an added expense, but not really an expensive one).

 If I had needed a slightly wider axle (or had gone with a 225/75/15" tire) I would have gone with this axle http://www.easternmarine.com/52-Round-Tube-Straight-Trailer-Axle-2200-lb/ but you need to order the hubs and such separate (no big deal - order three so you have a spare).
 It's a round axle, and would need the spring perches welded on.
-If for some reason I still need to go wider this axle will be my next choice.
+If for some reason I still need to go wider this axle may be my next choice.
+But since a 3500lb axle is often about the same cost as a 2000-2500lb axle, that would also be a good choice as you would have the option of adding electric brakes to the 3500lb axle later on if you so desired.

 So until my axle arrives I'm in a holding pattern - hopefully they'll all get delivered next week.
 I'll be going to a 4WD swap meet tomorrow, and hopefully I'll be able to get a TJ factory spare tire carrier to mount the spare to the trailer.
 So once the axle gets here I'll do a write-up and post pictures of the modifications.